YogeshDPalve/spring-boot-application/README.md

-## crud operationin spring-boot-application using MongoDb
+## CRUD operations in spring-boot-application using MongoDb